Documentation

 If you need to remove the widget, click the delete button on the widget (not the one on the column header).

-To move columns between rows:
+To move columns

-To create a copy of a dashboard layout:
+To copy a dashboard layout

 About row and column heights and widths